 Recently, neurologists have studied memory, like the forgetting curve and the spacing effect, in the brains of animals.
 The hippocampus appears to be crucial in retaining memory.
-In one experiment (Snyder et al., 2005), rats were tested on a water maze.
-They were required to learn and memorize the location of a platform in the maze.
+In one experiment (Sisti et al., 2007), rats were tested on a water maze, where they were required to learn and memorize the location of a platform in the maze.
 Rats were also injected with 5-bromo-2-deoxyuridine (BrdU), which labels newly synthesized cells.
 Compared to normal rats, those with their hippocampus damaged through irradiation performed significantly worse in the water maze only after a few weeks, and showed decreases in BrdU in neurons, meaning less formation of new neurons (Snyder et al., 2005).
-It is hypothesized that new neurons in the hippocampus were not necessary for learning, since mice with a damaged hippocampus performed equally well with normal rats (Snyder et al., 2005).
+It is hypothesized that new neurons in the hippocampus were not necessary for learning, since mice with a damaged hippocampus performed equally well with normal rats.
 However, new neurons are necessary for retention of memory, as seen by a drastic forgetting curve without them.
-A second experiment was conducted, where two groups of rats either learned a water maze in either a single mass session (all at once) or with spacing.
-The rats with spaced learning performed significantly better than those without, and spaced repetition were correlated with more BrdU labeled cells in the hippocampus, suggesting neurological changes due to the spacing effect (Sisti et al., 2007).
+A second experiment was conducted, where two groups of rats learned a water maze in either a single mass session (all at once) or with spacing.
+The rats with spaced learning performed significantly better than those without and were correlated with more BrdU labeled cells in the hippocampus, suggesting neurological changes due to the spacing effect (Sisti et al., 2007).
 Overall, these studies point to the impact of the spacing effect on the preservation of new neurons, which in turn helps retain more information.